 Organizations who invest in the right tools for their staff see an increase in productivity, morale and retention.
 Read&Write is a literacy and productivity software.
 It helps employees to work in a way that suits them best.
 Employees can change the format of their digital documents.
 They can communicate in their preferred way.
 And, they gain access to accessibility features including text-to-speech and talk & type dictation.

-Disability employment law protects people with disabilities in the workplace.
+This includes people with a diagnosed neurodiverse condition.
 It helps to make sure everyone has an equal opportunity to start and stay in work.
 And puts the onus on employers to make it a priority.
 Disability legislation such as the Rehabilitation Act, the Americans with Disability Act and the Canadian Human Rights Act protects employees and job applicants.

 Protecting disabled workers rights requires action across recruitment, onboarding, and retainment processes.
 This includes reasonable adjustments which help staff overcome disadvantage resulting from their disability.